Unofficially, off-page SEO is link building. And link building is a BIG deal.

 How so?

-Create a structured link distribution silo from the high-traffic content [or receiving page] to your money pages and other parts of your site.
+You need to create a structured link distribution silo from the high-traffic content [or receiving page] to your money pages and other parts of your site.

 Source: Neil Patel

-Otherwise, your efforts will have zero impact on Search Engine Optimization and sales.
+Otherwise, your efforts will have zero impact on Search engine optimization and sales.

 So, what am I saying?